jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

 layout: post
 title: "Testing functions without mocking in Clojure"
 date: 2015-02-28
-categories: clojure testing
+categories: clojure
+tags:
+ - clojure
+ - testing
+ - functional-programming
 ---
-While attending [Lambda Days][lambda-days] in Kraków, I learned a lot about functional programming, and a *lot* more about F-Sharp (a.k.a.
+While attending [Lambda Days][lambda-days] in Kraków, I learned a lot about functional programming, and a *lot* more about F# (a.k.a.
 _F-hash_) than I ever wanted to know.
 But one of the things that intrigued me the most was about a topic that I had been struggling with:
 How do you mock in functional languages?
 Fortunately, [Lars